A blog policeman’s lot is not a happy one

 - Distraction.
 “Oh look!
 There’s a dead cat over there!
 The dead cat strategy, also known as deadcatting, is the political strategy of deliberately making a shocking statement to divert blogger’s attention away from your failure in the current argument.
 It is associated with British former prime minister Boris Johnson’s political strategist Lynton Crosby.
 The shocking statement may indeed highlight an important issue, but it has nothing to do with the argument you are seeking to avoid.
 If they complain, you accuse them of not caring about the important (but irrelevant) issue you have raised.
 Moderators don’t have the time to crawl up every rabbit hole.

 - Appeal to Authority.
 I’m a professor of XYZ, I’ve worked in the industry for many years, what’s your qualification for saying that?
 I have included some really erudite quotes from world-wide authorities on the subject.
 (Which may have only the vaguest relevance to the topic, but you are not bright enough to understand their relevance) Read: I’m a big noise around here, and who are you to challenge me?
 Often done by presenting a host of authoritative looking stats which may only be tangentially relevant to the point under discussion.
 The most extreme form of this is presenting a host of unsourced “evidence,” and putting it up to others to falsify them.
-Their failure to have the time, energy, expertise, or inclination to do means that – in your own eyes – you have won the argument by default – and annoyed your opponents to boot.
+Their failure to have the time, energy, expertise, or inclination to do so means that – in your own eyes – you have won the argument by default – and annoyed your opponents to boot.
 A double win!
 How dare anyone moderate such an authoritative contributor!

 - The Gish Gallop.
 The most extreme form of the above is the Gish gallop most associated with Donald Trump, where he seeks to overwhelm an opponent by abandoning formal debating principles, providing an excessive number of arguments with no regard for the accuracy or strength of those arguments and that are impossible to address adequately in the time allotted to the opponent.
 Gish galloping prioritizes the quantity of the galloper’s arguments at the expense of their quality.
 “During a Gish gallop, in a short space of time the galloper confronts an opponent with a rapid series of specious arguments, half-truths, misrepresentations, and outright lies that makes it impossible for the opponent to refute all of them within the format of the debate.
 Each point raised by the Gish galloper takes considerably more time to refute or to fact-check than the amount of time taken to state each one in the series.
 The opponent appears weak, confused, not in command of the facts, and the audience really isn’t interested in detailed explanations.
 “When your explaining, your losing”